afranken/monitoring/README.md

 you can set the hudson.model.Api.INSECURE system property to true, to resurrect behaviour.
 However, this is highly discouraged.

-##Nagios JSON Responses
+###Nagios JSON Responses
-Nagios does not support JSON but responds with XML only.
+Nagios does not support JSON but gives XML responses.

 Use [this simple JSON cgi controller](https://github.com/afranken/status-json) to get Nagios to work with this application.

-##Used Third Party Libraries / Software:
+###Used Third Party Libraries / Software:

 Software: